-The [EventBusService](#) meanwhile is intended for fine-grained publish/subscribe for object-to-object interactions within an Apache Isis domain object model.
-The event propagation is strictly in-memory, and there are no restrictions on the object acting as the event (it need not be serializable, for example).
+The 'EventBusService' meanwhile differs from both 'PublishingService' and 'PublisherService' in that it is intended for fine-grained publish/subscribe for object-to-object interactions within an Apache Isis domain object model.
+The event propagation is strictly in-memory, and there are no restrictions on the object acting as the event; it need not be serializable, for example.
+(That said, it is possible to obtain a serialization of the action invocation/property edit causing the current event to be raised using 'InteractionContext' domain service).